juju/docs/src/en/howto-privatecloud.md

 ```bash
 swift post simplestreams --read-acl .r:*
 ```
-If you run the `stat` command again, you will now see `.r:*` adjacent to the 'Read ACL' field.
+If you run the `swift stat simplestreams` command again, you will now see `.r:*` adjacent to the 'Read ACL' field.

 ### Create a Simplestream service